A journey into excellence! Let’s discover together the most famous types of Italian cheese.

 You can also recreate the magic of cheese making through cooking classes, learning how to make home-made ricotta and cheese.
 And if you are on holiday or simply want a food experience, you can opt for a farmhouse where cheese is often paired with wine or honey.

-You just have to savour the types of Italian cheese you like best!
-Enjoy your meal
+Now that you know these Italian cheeses list and curiosities, you just have to savour the types of Italian cheese you like best!
+Enjoy your meal 😋